-- successful completion of Michigan Tech's "Foundations of Online Teaching" course with the grade of a 'B' or better, OR - \circ $\,$ completion of an equivalent online teaching certification, training class, or program, OR - evidence of an equivalent combination of education and experience of teaching well designed online courses that met similar, or more rigorous, standards - experience may be demonstrated by evidence such as, but not limited to: demonstrating that previously taught online courses meet adopted standards, having taught courses certified to meet well known standards at another institution with similar policies, or having received commendations for online teaching. - AND, show proficiency in operating the course learning management system.
-Examples of how this may be demonstrated include, but are not limited to: - successful completion of eLearning's Canvas Introductory Workshop series, OR - evidence of an equivalent combination of training and/or experience sufficient to provide adequate skill using the course learning management system as a teacher.
+- successful completion of Michigan Tech's "Foundations of Online Teaching" course with the grade of a 'B' or better, OR - $\circ~$ completion of an equivalent online teaching certification, training class, or program, OR - evidence of an equivalent combination of education and experience of teaching quality online courses - experience may be demonstrated by evidence such as, but not limited to: showing that previously taught courses meet adopted quality standards, having taught courses certified to meet well known quality standards or at another institution with similar quality policies, having received commendations for online teaching. - AND, show proficiency in operating the course learning management system.
+Examples of how this may be demonstrated include, but are not limited to: - successful completion of eLearning's Canvas Introductory Workshop series, OR - evidence of an equivalent combination of training and experience sufficient to provide adequate skill using the course learning management system as a teacher.